Review of the 2026 Startup Job Fair

 Among the pamphlets at the entrance, there’s one for the stamp tour mission.

-The mission list is to get a stamp from a total of six booths.
+The mission list is to get stamps from a total of six booths.

-Each booth also gives out small prizes, so wandering around is actually quite fun.
+Each booth also gives out small gifts, so wandering around is surprisingly fun.

-The first place I went, Unit Black, was handing out fortune cookies.
+At the first booth I visited, Unit Black, they were handing out fortune cookies.

-They even gave fortune cookies for my two kids who came along, and we enjoyed them.
+They kindly gave me fortune cookies for my two kids who came with me, and we enjoyed them.

 Review of the 2026 Startup Job Fair-7

-After visiting the rest of the booths once, you hand in the pamphlet at the operations booth and scan the QR code on your name tag, and that’s it.
+After going around the remaining booths once, you submit the pamphlet to the operations booth and scan the QR code on your name tag to finish.

-After doing one round of stamping like this, I felt more confident and it was easier to check out the other booths.
+After completing the stamp tour once, I felt more confident and found it easier to visit other booths.

 Review of the 2026 Startup Job Fair-8

-One whole wall was covered with job postings.
+One wall was entirely covered with job postings.

-I realized that even companies related to development need people in a variety of roles like designers, marketers, and operations.
+I realized that even companies related to development need people in a wide variety of roles such as designers, marketers, and operations staff.

-People say this job market is frozen, but it seems like those who will make it still do.
+People say the market is frozen right now, but it seems that those who are going to make it still do.

 Review of the 2026 Startup Job Fair-9Review of the 2026 Startup Job Fair-10